EthanHermsey/greenlock-cluster-app/README.md

 # greenlock-cluster-app

-Greenlock-cluster-app helps to manage multiple node servers on one domain.
+Greenlock-cluster-app is a tool that helps to manage multiple node servers on one domain.
-The cluster uses greenlock-express to generate a SSL certificate that is provided to each pod through process.env.
+The cluster uses greenlock-express to generate a SSL certificate, that is provided to each pod through ENV.
+Pods are accessible through their specified port.

-Point a dynamic dns to your address, install and start the app with your credentials.
-Now you can start hosting your secure servers.
+Point a dynamic dns to your address.
+Install and start the app with your credentials and you can start hosting your secure servers.

-Pods are accessible through example.domain.com:3000.
-The cluster starts pods with the 'start' script in the package.json.
-The pods have access to a few env variables; the SSL certificate's `process.env.CERT` and `process.env.PRIVKEY`, `process.env.PORT` as the server port, and the `process.env.REPORT` hook, which is also a very important one.
+The cluster starts pods with the 'start' script specified in the pod's package.json.
+The pods have access to a few ENV variables; The SSL certificate's `process.env.CERT` and `process.env.PRIVKEY`, `process.env.PORT` to be used as the server port, and the `process.env.REPORT` hook, which is very important.
 It send a signal back to the cluster with the process id.
-When the pod is stopped the cluster can kill the process, so don't forget it.
+When the pod is stopped the cluster can kill the process.

 After a restart of the cluster, pods that were previously online will automatically start up.
 When a pod crashes it will automatically be detected and stopped.
 The pod's status will be set to crashed.
 It will only restart manually.

 First time; It can take a few minutes for the ssl certificates to appear.